 To tell you the truth, we always try to pack light (here you can find our family road trip packing essentials), so we don’t take that many games or toys when traveling with kids in a car.
 One game per child is our absolute maximum and they can take turns at which one they play.
 I love SmartGames for 1 person – they are small to pack, keep the kids busy, and there is no reason to fight when you are playing on your own.

 When we drive just short distances, it’s also easy to keep the kids busy by asking them to look for a car, a truck, a bus, a house… However, when driving for a longer time, it’s so nice to have at least a few minutes for yourself.
-That’s why I started making road trip bingo printables for our road trips… Road trip bingo is such a great way to keep children busy for a long time!
+That’s where road trip games come in.
+Our kids especially like road trip bingos – it’s such a great way to keep children busy in the car for a long time!

 7. Listen to kids music and audio books